Narwhals & Polar Bears: Pond Inlet

 What to Expect

-Our daily activities on our polar bear and narwhal tour will be focused on looking for and watching narwhals & polar bears.
-We will also be happy to enjoy watching birds and other wildlife at the floe edge or on the tundra, but we won’t hesitate to enjoy other aspects of the natural and cultural history of this area on this incredible Arctic tour.
+The daily activities on our polar bear and narwhal tour will be focused on looking for and watching narwhals & polar bears.
+We will also be happy to enjoy watching birds and other wildlife at the floe edge or on the tundra, and we won’t hesitate to enjoy other aspects of the natural and cultural history of this area on this incredible Arctic tour.

-Walking on this tour is generally easy, but we will be walking on ice in our camp, plus we walk up small hills and on uneven tundra.
-We spend most of our time traveling in the komatiks (sleds) and set up at the floe edge wildlife viewing, but typically do one or two optional hikes on the tundra for a couple of hours as well.
+Walking on this tour is generally easy, but we will be walking on ice at our camp, plus we walk up small hills and on uneven tundra.
+We spend most of our time traveling in the komatiks (sleds) and will set ourselves up at the floe edge for wildlife viewing, but we typically do one or two optional hikes on the tundra for a couple of hours as well.

 Please note that the deposit for this tour is $1000 CAD/USD.
 Due to the remote nature of this tour and the high cost of evacuation, emergency medical insurance is required on this tour.
 Due to the potential for flight delays and cancellations due to weather, trip interruption insurance is also mandatory.
 Trip cancellation coverage is highly recommended.